 By ASHOK SHARMA and EMILY SCHMALL

-The deaths happened in the thin air at 4,270 meters (14,000 feet) above sea level, when soldiers brawled with clubs, rocks and their fists with no shots fired, Indian officials have said.
-The soldiers carry firearms but are not allowed to use them under a previous agreement in the border standoff dispute.
+During Monday’s clash soldiers brawled with clubs, rocks and their fists in the thin air at 4,270 meters (14,000 feet) above sea level, but no shots were fired, Indian officials have said.
+The soldiers carry firearms but are not allowed to use them under a previous agreement in the border dispute.

 The clash escalated a standoff that began in early May, when Indian officials said Chinese soldiers crossed the border in three places, erecting tents and guard posts and ignoring warnings to leave.
 That triggered shouting matches, stone-throwing and fistfights between the opposing sides, much of it replayed on TV news programs and in social media.